nxrs3/nxrsecrypt/README.md

 ## 📋 Overview

+**currently working on implementing encryption for mappings folder**

 **This software is still in Beta!
 And is not intended for use yet**

 `nxrseCrypt` is a lightweight CLI text encryption/decryption tool, coded in python3.